datahub-project/datahub/metadata-ingestion/source_docs/redshift.md

 # Redshift

 To get all metadata from BigQuery you need to use two plugins `redshift` and `redshift-usage`.
 Both of them are described in this page.
 These will require 2 separate recipes.
-We understand this is not ideal and we plan to fix this problem in future to have a single plugin.
+We understand this is not ideal and we plan to make this easier in the future.

 For context on getting started with ingestion, check out our [metadata ingestion guide](../README.md).

-## `redshift` plugin
+## `redshift`

 ### Setup